How AI Decides Which Brands to Recommend

 Why SEO success doesn’t guarantee AI recognition

-Why content volume doesn’t translate to brand understanding
+Why content volume doesn’t equal understanding

 If your blog posts highlight one positioning, your product pages emphasize another, and your thought leadership frames a third, the system struggles to build a stable picture.
 More content, in this case, increases noise rather than clarity.